dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Join-Point.md

 ### DotNetBuildPhase

-The `DotNetBuildPhase` (integer) parameter identifies the build phase number in the sequential build order.
+The `DotNetBuildPhase` parameter identifies the build phase number in the sequential build order.

 ```mermaid
 graph LR